-There are currently five schools in Louisiana that offer a total of seven master’s in communication programs, six of which are campus-based and one of which is online.
+There are currently five schools in Louisiana that offer a total of six master’s in communication programs, six of which are campus-based and zero of which is online.
 Amongst these seven program offerings, students have the choice to specialize in areas such as mass communication, organizational communication, global communication, and communication studies.
 All of the schools listed on this page are non-profit educational institutions that have been regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Campus-Based Master’s in Communication Programs in Louisiana